Magnetic Fields Tutorial 2 - Coils in Magnetic Fields

 The current is carried to the armature through carbon brushes and a split-ring commutator.
 The commutator acts as a change-over switch so that the current on the left hand side of the coil always moves towards us (and on the right hand side, away).

-The armature turns through 90 o and the force is zero.
+The armature turns through 90 o and the torque is zero.

 In this case, we see that the armature is at 90 degrees, so that the current is at 0 degrees to the field.

-There is zero force, and the motor stalls.
+There is zero torque, and the motor stalls.

 In this simple alternating current motor there is a permanent magnet that turns between two coils: